 Check out these conversation starters to inspire your family’s grateful thinking…

 Though our family writes down our grateful thoughts every year in the month of November, this year our thoughts are overflowing.
 We used to forget or get too busy and skip over days.
-But this year, we are home every day homeschooling.
-And we’ve written down grateful reflections as a daily ritual to begin our day.
+But this year, we’ve written down grateful reflections as a daily ritual to begin our day.
 Instead of simply asking, “what are you feeling grateful for?”, we’ve used specific prompts to help us think more deeply and broadly.

 I’m reminded of the quote that inspires me each time I read it: “Everything can be taken from a (hu)man but one thing: the last of the human freedoms—to choose one’s attitude in any given set of circumstances, to choose one’s own way,” written by Victor Frankl, Holocaust survivor and author of “Man’s Search for Meaning.”

 If you need a little help this holiday season, here are some prompts to get the grateful thinking flowing through your Thanksgiving celebration, no matter how small.